-The Liberal Studies Major meets the California state legal requirements for a multisubject background for teachers in non-departmentalized classrooms (K-8).
-Future elementary teachers are prepared to pass the state-required subject matter examination (California Subject Examination for Teachers in Multiple Subjects-CSET).
-The program incorporates all prerequisite requirements for the California Preliminary Multiple Subject Credential, including the methods and fieldwork requirements taken the second semester of the senior year.
-Following graduation, students fulfill the student teaching requirement for the following fall, thus completing all requirements for the California MS credential in $4\frac{1}{2}$ years.
+The Liberal Studies Major meets the California state legal requirements for a multi-subject background for teachers in non-departmentalized classrooms (K-8).
+Future elementary teachers are prepared to pass the state-required subject matter examination (California Subject Examination for Teachers in Multiple Subjects- CSET).
+The program incorporates all prerequisite requirements for the California Preliminary Multiple Subject Credential, including the methods and fieldwork requirements taken the second semester of the senior year or the first semester after undergraduate program is completed.
+Following graduation, students fulfill the student teaching requirement for the following fall, thus completing all requirements for the California MS credential in $4\frac{1}{2}$ to 5 years.